microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 WDF driver that uses only Dynamic DMF Modules
 ---------------------------------------------

-In this type of driver, the Client driver only uses Dynamic Modules.
-Dynamic Modules do not support WDF callbacks, so these kinds of Modules can be instantiated at any time.
-(Static Modules must be instantiated in the `DmfModulesAdd` callback during `DeviceAd`d so that they are able to receive any WDF callback starting with `EvtDevicePrepareHardware`.)
+In this type of driver, the Client Driver uses only Dynamic Modules.
+Dynamic Modules do not support WDF callbacks, so they can be instantiated at any time.
+(Static Modules must be instantiated in the `DmfModulesAdd` callback during `DeviceAdd` so that they receive any WDF callback starting with `EvtDevicePrepareHardware`.)
 Both Static and Dynamic Modules may be instantiated in `DmfModulesAdd`, but only Dynamic Modules can be instantiated after DeviceAdd.
-**Note: In drivers that only use Dynamic Modules, it is not necessary to call the DMF hooking functions or to call DMF_ModulesCreate().**
+**Note: In drivers that only use Dynamic Modules, you do not need to call the DMF hooking functions or DMF_ModulesCreate().**